casper-network/docs-archive/dapp/dapp-developer-education/learning-dapp-development.md

     - summary, conclusions - relations, synthesis

-#### GQL debug contracts
+#### GraphQL debug contracts

+- GraphQL console located [here](http://devnet-graphql.casperlabs.io:40403/graphql) can also be accessed through our Clarity self service portal for you to interact with the blockchain.

+ Pre-requisites

   - description of debugging contracts GraphQL
     - purpose, objectives, and interests of debugging contracts with GraphQL
     - composition of debugging contracts with GraphQL
     - process of how to use and debug contracts with GraphQL